-Enter in the first column the federal other income (loss) from line 10 of the federal Schedule K. Enter in the Utah column the total reported on all Utah Schedules K-1.
+Enter in the first column the federal other income (loss) from line 10 of the see the attached addendum for revised instructions.
+Enter in the Utah column ledules K-1.

-Describe the type of income in the space provided.
+Describe the type and the space provided.

 Line 12 - Section 179 Deduction